Who is our Metropolitan?

 A

-priest always ministers to the people of God in the stead of the bishop.
+Priest always ministers to the people of God in the stead of the Bishop.
 This includes:

 Celebrating the Divine Liturgy